CERN-IT-INNOVATION/QuASK/README.md

 The initial release is accompanied by the journal article ["QuASK - Quantum Advantage Seeker with Kernels" available on arxiv.org](https://arxiv.org/abs/2206.15284).

+## Documentation

+The documentation for QuASK can be accessed on the website [Read The Docs](https://quask.readthedocs.io/en/latest/index.html).

 ## Installation

 The software has been tested on Python 3.9.10.
 We recommend using this version or a newer one.